• Skip to primary navigation

 The key to making these biscuits is keeping the ingredients nice and cold.
 The butter and buttermilk are key to those airy pockets so make sure they are kept cold.

-• Self-Rising Flour- This flour has baking powder and salt already in it, however, this flour is key for the lower protein count.
+• Self-rising flour- This flour has baking powder and salt already in it, however, this flour is key for the lower protein count.
 This means less gluten and therefore a less chewy biscuit.
 It will help keep the biscuits nice and fluffy.

 • Salt- Additional salt is great with savory biscuits.